vincentcastagna/Uno.Prism/README.md

-﻿# Uno Platform port of Xaml Behaviors
+﻿# Uno Platform port of Prism
 This port allows for [Uno-based](https://github.com/nventive/Uno) apps to use [Prism](https://github.com/PrismLibrary/Prism) on Windows, iOS, Android and WebAssembly.

 The following packages are available: